GabiMoldovan/Accesa-Coding-Challenge/README.md

 <img width="725" alt="Screenshot_5" src="https://github.com/user-attachments/assets/0531422b-6f39-482f-91c2-029ab557c605" />

+# DOCKER

+If you want to start the application through docker, follow these steps:

+1. Open a terminal and navigate in the solution folder (the folder where you can find the Dockerfile)

+2. Run: docker-compose up --build

+You will be able to use the app as normal, but you won't have a populated databse (all endpoints are exposed on localhost 8080)

 # IMPORTANT

 7. If you want to automatically populate the database with the dummy data that I provided in the data for the "data for the data base" folder, please check the databaseInitializer and go to DatabaseInitializer